 Here are best ways to try to locate a lost policy:

-If you can’t find evidence of the policy there, try to find out the name of the life insurance company that issued the policy.
+If you can’t find evidence of the policy there, try to find the name of the life insurance company that issued the policy.
 For clues, go through bank and credit card statements to look for evidence of premium payments made to an insurance company.
 Review recent income tax returns for any taxable withdrawals or dividends related to a life insurance policy.

-Check with the employee benefits administrators of your relative’s former employers to see if any group life insurance policies are still in effect or if your loved one purchased additional voluntary coverage at work.
+Contact the employee benefits administrators of your relative’s former employers to see if any group life insurance policies are still in effect or if your loved one purchased additional voluntary coverage at work.
 Fraternal organizations, unions, professional associations and other groups also make life insurance available to members.

-Some insurers, such as New York Life and MetLife, have lost-policy finders on their websites for policies they sold.
+Some insurers, such as New York Life and Brighthouse, have lost-policy finders on their websites for policies they sold.
 The tools let you submit basic information about your deceased loved one.
 The companies then will search for any policies on which your loved was the insured.

-The trouble with lost term life insurance policies
+Term life insurance policies

-As you search for a lost policy, keep in mind that if it was a term life insurance policy, then you as the beneficiary collect the benefit only if the insured person died within the term.
+As you search for a lost policy, keep in mind that if it was a term life insurance policy, you as the beneficiary collect the benefit only if the insured person died within the term.
 If your relative died after the term ended, the life insurance company owes you nothing.
 Only permanent life policies, such as whole or universal life, pay a death benefit regardless of when a person dies, as long as the premium was paid.

 The New York Department of Financial Services Lost Policy Finder, for example, lets the executor or administrator of the deceased person’s estate, a member of the deceased’s immediate family or the closest living relative make a search request.
-To submit a request, you supply some basic information, including the deceased’s date of birth, date of death and last known address, as well as a certified copy of the death certificate.
+To submit a request, you supply basic information, including the deceased’s date of birth, date of death, and last known address, as well as a certified copy of the death certificate.
 The website provides information on how to acquire a copy of the death certificate if you don’t have one.

-The department then forwards your search request to all New York licensed life insurers.
+The department forwards your search request to all New York licensed life insurers.
 The insurers will search their records to identify a policy on which the deceased was the insured or owner, whether the policy was issued in New York or another state.
 Insurers that are incorporated in other states will search only for records of policies that were issued for delivery in the state of New York.

 Another place to check is your state’s unclaimed property division.
 Insurance companies turn policy proceeds over to these divisions when they know the insured person has died but can’t find the beneficiary.
 The National Association of Unclaimed Property Administrators website provides links to unclaimed property divisions in each state.